 There were a few other unusual things to do in Kyoto that we didn’t manage to check out.

-One of the temples has a pitch black room which aims to take you back to the womb, another has a ceiling covered in bloody footprints, but with the time we had (and blisters literally on every toe by this point) we couldn’t quite do everything.
+Kiyomizudera has a pitch-black room that aims to take you back to the womb, and another has a ceiling covered in bloody footprints, but with the time we had (and blisters literally on every toe by this point) we couldn’t quite do everything.